To quote the late comedian Les Dawson “I feel about as comfortable as a turkey perched on a packet of ‘Paxo’ listening to Christmas carols.”

 The UK voters told both Europe and their leaders exactly what they thought of them.
 Was this bravery or stupidity?
 Nigel Farage claimed that the BREXITeers were showing British spirit in what sounded like a rather hollow victory speech.
 From my own experience, I would say that it is always good to be strong and brave.
 However, it is more important to keep a cool head.
 Especially, if you are strong and your actions could cause lasting damage to someone who was formerly an old friend.

 Another concern for me was the destabilisation of currency.
 The first thing that happened on leaving was that the value of UK stocks fell back.
 The very same stocks which underpin many pension schemes.
-Of course the exit is a two edged sword as along with UK stock values heading south, so did the value of the pound.
+Of course, the exit is a two-edged sword as along with UK stock values heading south, so did the value of the pound.
 Pensioners living in Spain in addition to the loss of access to free healthcare will most likely find themselves living on less income as the pound starts to see its true value erode.
-Of course the value of the Euro also suffered with the departure of the UK.
+The value of the Euro also suffered from the departure of the UK.
 Investors worried about other countries also wanting to leave.
-This gave the illusion that the fall in value of the pound had been modest, but when compared with the US dollar a different pattern emerges.
+This gave the illusion that the fall in the value of the pound had been modest, but when compared with the US dollar a different pattern emerges.
 Commodities such as oil are purchased in dollars and a weaker pound means more expensive energy costs.
 The cost of living will increase by iron law.

 Health and safety regulations seemed to have gone way too far when I found myself being asked by an inspector if my staff had been trained in the use of hazardous chemicals?
 He was referring to a tin of spray furniture polish that my own mother (who in those days was also Company Secretary) had left on her desk.
 The list of brainless criticisms was quite extensive and included having cleaners bring special cones with warnings about wet floors and having to demonstrate to me their familiarity with the use of the said dangerous chemicals.
 Trip hazards, manual handling courses and the emasculation of the emergency box which should not contain sharp objects or even an aspirin, all played their part in making me no longer want to run a business in the UK or anywhere for that matter.
 I longed for the days of the enterprise culture that was initiated by the much vilified Margaret Thatcher.
 The clock can never be turned back and we live in a different world to the bad old days when you could do more or less as you liked when you employed people.
 I really do feel that the EU helped make Europe a better place and whilst it drove us all mad at times, we probably would have all been at war without it.
 For me, leaving the EU is completely senseless.
 It is like trying to make time travel backwards or stop the tide from coming in.
 You can try as hard as you like, but the results are either frustrating or impossible to achieve.